Otzma Yehudit: Ideology

-Election campaigns
+History

+2012-2013

 Otzma LeYisrael campaign banner for the 2013 elections.

 In November 2012, Michael Ben-Ari announced the campaign slogan for the 2013 elections: "There are no rights without duties".
 The party failed to pass the election threshold.

+2014-2015

 In 2014, police raided the offices of Otzma Yehudit, due to the offices being shared with the organization Lehava.

 This was also the year that the party announced they would be participating in the 2015 election; they announced that their slogan would be: "Those on the right vote Otzma Yehudit!
 Autonomy?
 Two states?
 There's Meretz for that.
 One state – Otzma Yehudit!"

 In 2015, the party chose to contest the 2015 Knesset election as part of a joint list with Yachad; Baruch Marzel was the only candidate from the party to run on the list.
 There was a conflict during the negotiations between the parties due to Yachad being worried that if the parties ran on a list together, and failed to pass the threshold, it would put the right-wing coalition at risk.
 It was speculated before the election that the joint list would win as many as five seats in the Knesset.
 Though in the election, Yachad only won 125,106 votes (2.97%) votes, falling short of the 3.25% threshold needed for winning seats in the Knesset.
 Members of the ultra-Orthodox Shas party were accused of tampering with the ballots of Yachad, as well as creating a straw party with the election symbol of Otzma Yehudit to trick Yachad voters.
 After the elections, the party announced that they were planning on establishing an alternative media source.
 Michael Ben-Ari also said that the party was unsure if it planned on competing in other elections, instead hoping to focus on extra-parliamentary activism.